mesosphere/dcos-docs-site/pages/1.12/deploying-services/multi-tenancy-primitives/index.md

 ---

 # Overview
 Resources in DC/OS can be reserved and prioritised using a combination of roles, reservations, quotas, and weights.
 These features are provided by Apache Mesos, at the core of DC/OS and are referred to as `Primitives`, as they are only accessible via API and have not yet been integrated into the DC/OS UI or CLI.
+An user requires good monitoring in place of available/used resources when working with quotas, reservations, and weights.

 Resource management in this context refers to concepts such as reservations of resources on agents, resource quotas, and weights (priorities) for frameworks.
 These are useful for a number of scenarios, such as configuring multi-tenant environments, where multiple teams or projects co-exist on the same DC/OS cluster and the available resources (CPU, RAM, disk, and ports) must be carved up and guaranteed for each cluster with guaranteed quotas.
 Secondly, with mixed workloads on a single cluster where one class of frameworks may have a high weight (priority) than another, and should be able to deploy faster than a lower weight framework.

 This page covers the multi-tenancy primitives: key concepts, two examples to real-world scenarios, implementation instructions, and reference links.

+<p class="message--note"><strong>NOTE: </strong>The primitives are planned for further development, introducing features such as oversubscription, revocable resources, and more crucially, integration into DC/OS itself to provide a user friendly interface.</p>

 # Key Concepts